telerik/teststudio-docs/docs-teststudiodev/features/project-settings/general.md

 Use this feature to no longer receive certificate-related warnings when automating your HTTPS web application with Test Studio Dev.
 See <a href="/advanced-topics/project-configuration/register-certificate" target="_blank">to register the Fiddler certificate</a> for more information.

-### Http Proxy

-This property allows the user to specify whether to use the HTTP proxy in Quick Execution.

 ## Web Components

 Enable or disable support for <a href="https://developer.mozilla.org/en-US/docs/Web/Web_Components" target="_blank">Web Components</a> in Test Studio recording.
 It is enabled by default for newly created projects after Test Studio version 2020.1.